 A discrimination net serves as a polymorphic dictionary indexed by terms.
 The module provides various functions for inserting and removing items from nets.
 It provides functions for returning all items whose term could match or unify with a target term.
 The matching and unification tests are overly lax (due to the identifications mentioned above) but they serve as useful filters.

 A net can store introduction rules indexed by their conclusion, and elimination rules indexed by their major premise.
 Isabelle provides several functions for 'compiling' long lists of rules into fast resolution tactics.
 When supplied with a list of theorems, these functions build a discrimination net; the net is used when the tactic is applied to a goal.
 To avoid repeatedly constructing the nets, use currying: bind the resulting tactics to ML identifiers.

-- net_resolve_tac thms builds a discrimination net to obtain the effect of a similar call to resolve_tac. - net_match_tac thms builds a discrimination net to obtain the effect of a similar call to match_tac. - net_bimatch_tac brls builds a discrimination net to obtain the effect of a similar call to bimatch_tac. - filt_resolve_tac thms maxr i uses discrimination nets to extract the thms that are applicable to subgoal i.
+- net_resolve_tac thms builds a discrimination net to obtain the effect of a similar call to resolve_tac. - net_match_tac thms builds a discrimination net to obtain the effect of a similar call to match_tac. - net_biresolve_tac brls builds a discrimination net to obtain the effect of a similar call to biresolve_tac. - net_bimatch_tac brls builds a discrimination net to obtain the effect of a similar call to bimatch_tac. - filt_resolve_tac thms maxr i uses discrimination nets to extract the thms that are applicable to subgoal i.
 If more than maxr theorems are applicable then the tactic fails.
 Otherwise it calls resolve_tac.

-This tactic helps avoid runaway instantiation of unknowns, for example in type inference.

-- could_unify (t, u) returns false if t and u are 'obviously' non-unifiable, and otherwise returns true.
+This tactic helps avoid runaway instantiation of unknowns, for example in type inference. - could_unify (t, u) returns false if t and u are 'obviously' non-unifiable, and otherwise returns true.
 It assumes all variables are distinct, reporting that ?a=?a may unify with 0=1. - filter_thms could (limit, prem, thms) returns the list of potentially resolvable rules (in thms) for the subgoal prem, using the predicate could to compare the conclusion of the subgoal with the conclusion of each rule.
 The resulting list is no longer than limit.